Hurtak/hello/README.md

 - cors proxy
   - on now
   - on heroku?
-- fonts
-  - precise cap-height boundaries for fonts
-  - Text component?
 - hotkeys (esc) do not work when input is focused
   - https://github.com/JohannesKlauss/react-hotkeys-hook/issues/127
-- when settings has focus, show it on minimalist view
 - show changelog somewhere in menu
-- show location and links somewhere else and somewhere more visible accessible?
-  - main reasoning: you will use the settings once at the beginning, then you will only look what is on the picture etc
 - decimal places in age configurable
 - animations
   - use react-spring